pyxyyy/phonetic-balancer/README.md

 # phonetic-balancer
-selects and generates a phonetically balanced subset of utterances
+selects and generates a set of speaker lists, where each speaker list contains a phonetically balanced set of utterances